codewitchio/Schedutalk/README.md

 ![](http://i.imgur.com/7cAKfkO.png)

 This view is nothing but really a place to modify certain data connected to that event.
 Due to the time limit of this course editing time of an event was not implemented.
 What makes this view interesting is the "has power outlet" feature.
 This basically does say wheter the provided place has a power outlet or not.
-This was done by doing a http request to the link:https://www.kth.se/api/places/swagger/?url=/api/places/swagger.json[KTH places api].
+This was done by doing a http request to the [KTH places api](https://www.kth.se/api/places/swagger/?url=/api/places/swagger.json).
 This process is done asyncrounously making the UI still responsive during the httprequest.